Status messageActive context: patient_care_menu

 Referrals: All patient referrals to outpatient psychiatry are reviewed by either the clinic or medical director to assure that a patient is appropriate for our clinic.
 Patients should have a known or suspected developmental disability or be receiving other services within the Institute.
 If appropriate, the patient referral is then assigned to a clinician(s) who can provide the requested service(s).

-The Kennedy Krieger Institute established the Family Center, an outpatient and community-based department within the Division of Psychiatry, to respond to the mental health and developmental needs of children and families affected by abuse, neglect and out-of-home placement.
+The Kennedy Krieger Institute established the Center for Child and Family Traumatic Stress, an outpatient and community-based department within the Division of Psychiatry, to respond to the mental health and developmental needs of children and families affected by abuse, neglect and out-of-home placement.
 The Family Center provides comprehensive resources for children and families who have experienced trauma.
 From its inception, the Family Center has maintained a strong commitment to providing services to children in foster care and their caregivers.

-The Family Center assesses and treats the developmental, emotional and behavioral problems of children and families.
+The Center for Child and Family Traumatic Stress assesses and treats the developmental, emotional and behavioral problems of children and families.
 The multidisciplinary staff includes child psychiatrists, clinical psychologists, clinical social workers, certified professional counselors, a developmental pediatrician, a nurse, a psychiatric rehabilitation counselor, early childhood teachers, family advocates, respite specialists, recreational therapist assistants, case managers.
 Speech-language and occupational therapists provide services as well.

 Teams of clinical professionals provide services to more than 1,000 children and their families each year.
 Clinic based programs offer integrated services that include psychological and psychiatric assessments, developmental assessments and therapy.
 Collaborative relationships with schools, day treatment programs, hospitals and other child centered programs are developed and maintained in order to best meet the needs of the individual child and family.